Metservice Weather Warnings

 Preparedness advice.

-Peak rates of 15 to 25 mm in possible thunderstorms close to the divide.
+Peak rates of 15 to 25 mm/h expected from Friday morning with thunderstorms possible.

 Impact: Streams and rivers may rise rapidly.